 (a chapter from my book “Loving China, Loving Bulgaria”)

 Once in a while I indulge in the wish to purchase for myself something out of sheer whim: something which could not eventually bring benefit to our family.
 And every time this happens, I feel like I have violated the holiness of our family oneness.
 Indulging in one’s wishes in a family is very wrong.
 It immediately puts you out of the family: on your own.
 This, above all, is a punishment in itself.
 It takes away the light and freedom you have, when you are not “on your own.”
 It also ruins the basic idea of a family as an inviolable wholeness.
-And, otherwise, one of the things that make me extremely happy is when I earn something, put it in the family treasury and feel free of even the slightest wish to possess it.
+On the other hand, one of the things that make me extremely happy is when I earn something, put it in the family treasury, and feel free of even the slightest wish to possess it.
 Family possession frees me of a base instinct, that of self-centred greed.
-All I do and earn and wish for, is ultimately dedicated our family.
+All I do and earn and wish for is, ultimately, dedicated our family.
 My wife is also this kind of person: abnegating her own comforts, pleasures and wishes in the name of the family.
-On this, we have a tacit understanding and our bond is, I believe, strong precisely through the neglect of self and full-will aspiration toward what is good for the others in the family.
+On this we have a tacit understanding and our bond is, I believe, strong precisely through the neglect of self and further strengthened through whole-hearted aspiration toward what is good for the others in the family.

-The reason why I write this chapter is my unshakeable conviction that the crisis in modern society is deeply rooted in the “crisis of the family”, which is, in its turn, deeply rooting in what we often describe as “modern culture” and “modern world” and which, in simpler terms, is merely the kingdom of egotism and self-proclaimed gods.
+The reason why I write about family culture in this chapter, is my unshakeable conviction that the crisis in modern society is deeply rooted in the “crisis of the family,” which is, in its turn, deeply rooted in what we often describe as “modern culture” and “modern world” and which, in simpler terms, is merely the kingdom of egotism and self-proclaimed gods.
 However, self-proclaimed gods see no further than their noses and the “wisdom” of “I don’t care if the world perishes after I die” is what practically defines consumerism on all levels.
 The loss of family warmth comes after egotism has settled deeply in the human heart and society.
 The symptoms of this coldness are not just a warning, they are a proof of the threat—that this civilisation is doomed and dying.
 Or, if I may paraphrase an ancient Roman exclamation: the family—to the lions!
-There is a hostility against normal families (a.k.a. “the traditional family”) which is founded on a thoroughly false conception of freedom: selfishness, self-indulgence, self-worship (often passing at one time as “self cultivation” and at another, as “sexual rights”) and many more deified ideas which, paradoxically, reduce and destroy the happiness which a real family gives—the happiness of forgetting oneself in serving the others.
+There is a hostility against normal families (a.k.a. “the traditional family”) which is founded on a thoroughly false conception of freedom: selfishness, self-indulgence, self-worship (often passing at one time as “self-identification” and at another, as “sexual rights”) and many more deified ideas which, paradoxically, reduce and destroy the happiness which a real family gives—the happiness of forgetting oneself in serving the others.
 Staring into one’s own ego blinds us to see the simple truths, the simple joys, the simple rules of healthy living.